TwelveIterationMods/CraftingTweaks/README.md

 * **GridSlotNumber**: The slotNumber of the first slot in the crafting matrix (this is the index within Container.inventorySlots, NOT the index within the IInventory)
 * **GridSize**: The size of the crafting grid (probably 9)
 * **HideButtons**: If you don't want Crafting Tweak's buttons to show up (but you want the hotkeys to work), set this to true
+* **PhantomItems**: If your crafting grid contains phantom items, set this to true.
+This will make the clear operation delete the grid instead of putting the items into the player inventory.
 * **ButtonOffsetX**: X-Offset to apply to all tweak buttons, relative to the upper left corner of the GuiContainer
 * **ButtonOffsetY**: Y-Offset to apply to all tweak buttons, relative to the upper left corner of the GuiContainer
 * **TweakRotate**: A tag compound containing settings for the rotate tweak (see below)